gruiiiw/PLT-Music-Compiler/README.md

 ## Usage
 Make sure you have python3 installed.
 You can install it from here https://www.python.org/downloads/
 ### Option 1, Our own test cases
 Now make sure to set the permission for the .sh files.
-You can use these two commands.
+You use these two commands.
+Run them one after the other <br>
 ``` chmod +x run_scanner.sh ```
 ``` chmod +x run_tests.sh ```
 <br>